Netflix: Transition to streaming services (2007–2012)

-In January 2007, the company launched a streaming media service, introducing video on demand via the Internet.
-However, at that time it only had 1,000 films available for streaming, compared to 70,000 available on DVD.
-The company had for some time considered offering movies online, but it was only in the mid-2000s that data speeds and bandwidth costs had improved sufficiently to allow customers to download movies from the net.
+Hastings reportedly told Mynette Louie in the late 1990s that his goal was always streaming media, and that Netflix rented DVDs only to grow its customer base for streaming.
+By the mid-2000s data speeds and bandwidth costs improved sufficiently to allow customers to download movies from the internet.
 The original idea was a "Netflix box" that could download movies overnight, and be ready to watch the next day.
 By 2005, Netflix had acquired movie rights and designed the box and service.
 But after witnessing how popular streaming services such as YouTube were despite the lack of high-definition content, the concept of using a hardware device was scrapped and replaced with a streaming concept.
+In January 2007, the company launched a streaming media service, introducing video on demand via the Internet.
+However, at that time it only had 1,000 films available for streaming, compared to 70,000 available on DVD.
+The service, then called "Watch Now", at first required Internet Explorer on a computer.
+Hollywood studios (including 20th Century Fox, Sony Pictures, MGM, Paramount Pictures, Universal Pictures, Warner Bros., New Line Cinema and Lionsgate) licensed second-run content to the service, and did not expect it to threaten their existing lucrative relationships with cable television.

 In February 2007, Netflix delivered its billionth DVD, a copy of Babel to a customer in Texas.
 In April 2007, Netflix recruited ReplayTV founder Anthony Wood, to build a "Netflix Player" that would allow streaming content to be played directly on a television rather than a desktop or laptop.
 Hastings eventually shut down the project to help encourage other hardware manufacturers to include built-in Netflix support, which would be spun off as the digital media player product Roku.

 In January 2008, all rental-disc subscribers became entitled to unlimited streaming at no additional cost.
 This change came in a response to the introduction of Hulu and to Apple's new video-rental services.
 In August 2008, the Netflix database was corrupted and the company was not able to ship DVDs to customers for 3 days, leading the company to move all its data to the Amazon Web Services cloud.
 In November 2008, Netflix began offering subscribers rentals on Blu-ray and discontinued its sale of used DVDs.
 In 2009, Netflix streams overtook DVD shipments.